Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Introduction

 \begin{definition}[Planted bisection model] For $n\in \mathbb{N}$ and $p,q \in (0,1)$, let $\G(n,p,q)$ denote the distribution over graphs with $n$ vertices defined as follows.
 The vertex set is partitioned uniformly at random into two subsets $S_1, S_2$ with $|S_i|=n/2$.
 Let $E$ denote the edge set.
 Conditional on this partition, edges are included independently with probability

 \end{definition}

 Note that if $p=q$, the planted bisection model is reduced to the so-called Erdős–Rényi random graph where all edges are generated independently with the same probability.
 Hence there exists no cluster structure.
 But if $p \gg q$, a typical graph will have two well-defined clusters.
+The scale of $p$ and $q$ also plays a significant role in the resulting graph, which will be discussed in detail later.
+They govern the amount of signal and noise in the graph's generating process.
+As the key parameters that researchers work with, they depict various regimes and thresholds.

 The SBMs generate labels for vertices before the graph.
 The ground truth allows us to formally discuss the presence of community structures and measure the performance of algorithms in a meaningful way.
 It also supplies a natural basis to rigorously define the semi-supervised clustering problem.
 But as a parametrized statistical model, one can only hope that it serves as a good fit for the real data.
-Although not necessarily a realistic model, SBM provides us an insightful abstraction and captures some of the key phenomena \cite{MosselNS15, Chen2016StatisticalComputationalTI, Banks2016InformationtheoreticTF, Abbe2016ExactRI,ASgen}.
+Although not necessarily a realistic model, SBM provides us with an insightful abstraction and captures some of the key phenomena \citep{MosselNS15, Chen2016StatisticalComputationalTI, Banks2016InformationtheoreticTF, Abbe2016ExactRI,ASgen}.

-Given a single realization of the graph $G$, our goal is to recover the labels $x$, up to certain level of accuracy.
+Given a single realization of a graph $G$, our goal is to recover the labels $x$, up to a certain level of accuracy.
 Formally, the ground truth of the underlying community structure is encoded using the vector $x \in \{+1,-1\}^n$, with $x_i = +1$ if $i\in S_1$, and $x_i = -1$ if $i\in S_2$.
 An estimator is a map $\hat{x}: G_n \to \{+1,-1\}^n$ where $G_n$ is the space of graphs over $n$ vertices.
-We define the \textit{overlap} between an estimator and the ground truth as
+We define the \textit{Overlap} between an estimator and the ground truth as